RRZE-HPC/MD-Bench/log/RR/logbook_RR.md

 ------------------------------------------------------------------------------>
 ## Result MD-Bench-stub

+### Problem: Execution contribution

-### Problem: We want to obtain the execution contribution for the LJ kernel with the best memory transfer scenario (all data served from L1).
+We want to obtain the execution contribution for the LJ kernel with the best memory transfer scenario (all data served from L1).
 Hence we ran our stubbed force calculation version and obtain the following measurements:

 ### Measurement MD-Bench-stub.1